This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

-IVF/IVF_SQ/IVF_PQ indexes do not support incremental refresh.
+IVF/IVF_PQ indexes do not support incremental refresh.

 Full refresh (rebuild)

-- Performing offline DDL operations (such as
+- When you execute an offline DDL operation (such as

 - Modifying the values of

-ef_searchparameter. - Rebuilding between
+ef_searchparameter. - Rebuilding the index type between

-hnswandhnsw_sqindex types. - Rebuilding between
+hnswandhnsw_sq. - Rebuilding the index type between

 - Modifying the values of